ishanpranav/advent-of-code-2023/README.md

   - Write to the standard output stream (i.e., call `printf`)
   - Write to the standard error stream (i.e., call `fprintf` with `stderr` as the first argument)
   - Terminate the program

-## Acknowledgements

-Some of the most challenging problems in this repository were solved with help from Iris Lim.
-Others are based on the implementations in [this](https://github.com/Hudinid/AdventOfCode2023) repository by Brian Hu.
-Please see the relevant file headers for more details.